Juvenile Sex Offender Attorneys in Texas

 Juvenile sex offender registration is available in limited circumstances and requires the offender to petition the court and prove why he or she should be exempted from the registration requirement.
 Proving eligibility to the court is a complex process and should not be tackled alone.
 It is highly recommended to consult an attorney who focuses on juvenile sex offender defense.

-If you or your minor child has been convicted or adjudicated for a sexual offense, it is recommended to consult an experienced sex offender defense attorney to see if juvenile sex offender deregistration is a viable option.
+If you or your minor child has been convicted or adjudicated for a sexual offense, it is recommended to consult an experienced team of juvenile sex offender attorneys to see if deregistration is a viable option.

 Attorney Paul Stuckle of Stuckle & Associates PLLC has over 25 years of experience defending clients charged with serious sexually motivated offenses.
 He has extensive knowledge of the legal requirements and the overall process necessary for an offender to deregister or be exempt for the sex offender registration requirement.

-Stuckle & Associates PLLC proudly represents clients throughout the Dallas area, including Fort Worth, Garland, Arlington, and Plano.
-Contact Stuckle & Associates PLLC at (972) 423-4405 or complete an online message to schedule a free, confidential review of your case.
+Our firm proudly represents clients throughout Texas, including Plano, Dallas, McKinney, Frisco, Allen, and surrounding areas.
+Contact us today at (972) 423-4405 or send us a message online to schedule a free, confidential review of your case.